MeheRRVardhan/MeheRRVardhan/README.md

 - 👋 Hi, I’m @MeheRRVardhan
-- 👀 I’m interested in Networking and security
+- 👀 I’m interested in Networking and security, and in research in network analysis
-- 🌱 I’m currently persuing my Btech in Computer science and engineering
+- 🌱 I’m currently pursuing my Btech in Computer science and engineering
-- 💞️ I’m looking to work on realtime projects.
+- 💞️ I’m looking to work on real-time projects
 - 📫 How to reach me ...

 <!---